It is the most common of the bleeding disorders.

 Some women with type 2 von Willebrand disease have prolonged bleeding during childbirth.

-This type of von Willebrand disease can be associated with bruising and bleeding in the mouth, nose, and in the intestinal, genital, and urinary tracts.
+This type of von Willebrand disease can be associated with bruising and bleeding in the mouth, nose, and the intestinal, genital, and urinary tracts.

 This type is also associated with spontaneous bleeding in the muscles and joints.